 The evaluation team may comprise staff from UK SBS and the Contracting Authority and any specific external stakeholders the Contracting Authority deems required.
 After evaluation the scores will be finalised by performing a calculation to identify (at question level) the mean average of all evaluators (Example - a question is scored by three evaluators and judged as scoring 5, 5 and 6.
-These scores will be added together and divided by the number of evaluators to produce the final score of 5.33 ( $5+5+6=16\div 3=5.33$ )
+These scores will be added together and divided by the number of evaluators to produce the final score of 5.33 (5+5+6 =16÷3 = 5.33)

 Pass / fail criteria

 Questionnaire Q No. Question subject

 Commercial SEL1.2 Employment breaches/ Equality

 Commercial FOI1.1 Freedom of Information Exemptions

 Commercial AW1.1 Form of Bid

 Commercial AW1.3 Certificate of Bona Fide Bid

 Commercial AW3.1 Validation check

 Commercial SEL3.11 Compliance to Section 54 of the Modern Slavery Act

+Commercial SEL3.12 Cyber Essentials

 Commercial SEL3.13 General Data Protection Regulations (GDPR)

 Commercial AW4.1 Contract Terms Part 1

 Commercial AW4.2 Contract Terms Part 2

-Price AW5.1 Maximum Price

 Price AW5.5 E Invoicing

 Price AW5.6 Implementation of E-Invoicing

-Quality AW6.1 Compliance to the Specification
+Quality AW6.1 Compliance to Section 4

 Quality AW6.2 Variable Bids

-- - Invitation to Quote - received on time within e-sourcing tool
+Quality PROJ1.6 Association of Chief Police Officers (ACPO) Good Practice Guide (2012)